 I asked: What's the one thing beginning investors should know before they start investing?

-Joshua said: In the words of one Nobel Prize winning economist, successful investing should be like watching paint
+In the words of one Nobel Prize winning economist, successful investing should be like watching paint

 dry.
 When investing, your net worth is not going to steadily and regularly increase like it would in an